DMA-Aided MU-MISO Systems for Power Splitting SWIPT via Lorentzian-Constrained Holography: Problem Formulation and Solution

-Once the solution for the unrestricted DMA weights $\mathbf{\tilde{q}}^{\star}$ is obtained by solving the SDR problem in \eqref{eq:13}, it must be projected onto the Lorentzian circle defined in \eqref{eq:5}.
+Once the solution for the unrestricted DMA weights $\mathbf{\tilde{q}}^{\star}$ is obtained by solving the SDP problem in \eqref{eq:13}, it must be projected onto the Lorentzian circle defined in \eqref{eq:5}.
 This projection can be expressed through the mapping operator

 where $\mathbf{q}^{\mathrm{LCH}} \in \mathbb{Q}^{N \times 1}$ and $\Omega$ denotes the chosen Lorentzian-constrained mapping scheme.
 For this operator, the recently proposed mapping method, namely the Adaptive-Radius Lorentzian-Constrained Holography (ARLCH), is integrated into the proposed beamforming algorithm for optimizing DMA weights \cite{aaltinokluLCH}.
 In ARLCH, the diameter of the Lorentzian circle is relaxed while determining the optimal phase points of the Lorentzian-constrained DMA weights from the unconstrained solution.
 The projection is performed at an adaptively optimal diameter (Lemma 1, \cite{aaltinokluLCH}) that minimizes the discrepancy between the ideal unconstrained weights and the feasible Lorentzian-constrained weights.
-Then, these optimal phase points are used to determine Lorentzian-constrained weigts using unitary Lorentzian-circle \eqref{eq:5}.
+Then, these optimal phase points are used to determine Lorentzian-constrained weights using unitary Lorentzian-circle \eqref{eq:5}.
 Overall, ARLCH\footnote{For further details and derivations, the reader is referred to \cite{aaltinokluLCH}.} enables dynamic phase optimization on a relaxed Lorentzian circle with an adaptive radius, thereby providing additional degrees of freedom to control the sinusoidal variations imposed by Lorentzian constraints.
 In contrast, traditional Lorentzian projection schemes map the solution onto a unitary Lorentzian circle, which limits the flexibility of controlling amplitude variations of the DMA weights.
 As baseline methods to ARLCH, we consider the following classical LCH schemes as a mapping operator $\mathcal{M}(\cdot;\Omega)$: LCPH, LCUSH, and AOH, described below.
+Given the SDP solution of \eqref{eq:13} for tier-1 DMA weight optimization, \( q_n^\star = |q_n^\star| e^{j\psi_n^\star}, \quad \forall n \in \{1,\dots,N\}, \) the Lorentzian-constrained DMA weights for conventional schemes are obtained as follows: \begin{itemize} \item \textbf{LCPH}: \( q_n^{\mathrm{LCH}} =